-We believe that good behaviour is exemplified by our seven Federation 'choices.'
+At Whipton Barton, we believe that brilliance begins with excellence, bravery and citizenship.
+In our Federation, good behaviour is exemplified by our seven Federation 'choices.'
 These are:

 - 1. C We are caring towards each other and our school. - 2.
 H We are honest and take responsibility. - 3.
 O We are organised and ready to learn. - 4.
 I We are inclusive, kind and welcoming. - 5.
 C We are curious, ask questions and challenge ourselves. - 6.
 E We are engaged in our learning and listen carefully. - 7.
 S We move around the school silently, safely and smartly.